-Composition of the CSR Committee.
 Sr. No. Name of the Member Position in Committee

 1. Mr. Rivkaran Chadha Chairman

 2. Mr. Naresh Malhotra Member

 3. Mr. Nainesh Jaisingh or his Alternate Mr. Vibhav Parikh Member

 4. Mr. Amit Bapna Member

+4. Prescribed CSR Expenditure (two per cent of the amount as in item 3 Not Applicable in view of Loss

+rear Not Applicable

+year; NIL

+Not Applicable

-3. Average net profit/(Loss) of the company for last three financial years - ₹ (7,58,41,688) 4.
-Prescribed CSR Expenditure (two per cent of the amount as in item 3 above) Not Applicable in view of Loss 5.
-Details of CSR spent during the financial year Not Applicable a.
-Total amount to be spent for the financial year; NIL b.
-Amount unspent, if any; - Not Applicable C. Manner in which the amount spent during the financial year Not Applicable 6.
-Reasons for failure to spend the two percent of the average net profit of the last three financial years or any part thereof: Not Applicable 7.
-Responsibility statement of CSR Committee of the Board The CSR Committee states that the implementation and monitoring of the CSR Policy, is in compliance with the CSR objectives and Policy of the
+the financial year Not Applicable

+ercent of the average net ny part thereof: Not Applicable

+tee of the Board The CSR Committee states that the implementation and monitoring of the CSR Policy, is in compliance with the CSR objectives and Policy of the Company.

-Company.
+Naresh Malhotra Whole-Time Director DIN:00004597

-Naresh Malhotra Rivkaran Chadha Whole-Time Director Chairman - CSR Committee DIN:00004597 DIN:00308288
+Rivkaran Chadha Chairman - CSR Committee DIN:00308288